 Founded in 1997 by Pete Greenfield, previously editor of Classic Boat and The Boatman, WaterCraft magazine is an independent international bi-monthly.
 It’s aimed at the boat enthusiasts who want to do it, not dream about it, presenting appealing boat designs from around the world and practical articles about all aspects of boatbuilding, in the boatyard and in the backyard.
 WaterCraft regularly features wooden boats and ‘green’ boats, with plans for home boatbuilders in every issue.
 WaterCraft looks at tradition for information, not replication and to the future for inspiration and innovation.

-• BUILD YOUR OWN 34’ (10.4m) MOTOR BOAT – Paul Gartside sends full plans with offsets for a seriously-salty cruiser: Click to see
+• BUILD YOUR OWN 19’ (5.8m) CENTREBOARD SLOOP – Paul Gartside sends plans for a pretty-as-a-picture cruising double-ender: Click to see

 • THE EVOLUTION OF FOSSIL – Inspired by the boats of the Humber Yawl Club, amateur designer Al Kicks built his own canoe yawl: Click to see

 • BUILDING THE LILI – Finishing his lightweight raid boat, Jean-Yves Poirier also needs lots of string – and a 3D printer: Click to see

 • PLUS… Colin Henwood celebrates the return of the Thames Traditional Boat Festival • Moray MacPhail brings science to bowsprits • Penny Morton in Tasmania faces more challenges building her ‘last’ boat • Ian Nicolson on the practicality of the gunter rig • And in Grand Designs, Paul Fisher of Selway-Fisher introduces Rathlin, a compact motor cruiser or salty motor-sailer.